mstocco/mariostoc.co/content/traininglog/20200830-ironman2021-52weeksout.md

 This was a day to reflect on life.
 I had no desire to talk to anyone, be anywhere or do anything.
 I did write the software that will power this website today though.
 It is not done yet but it is getting close!

+I would like to think that the weather being cold, gray and then rainy had a less than positive effect on my overall mood.

 <!---->
 ## MONDAY AUG 31